dev3haven/free-mozilla-vpn/README.md

 # Free Mozilla VPN

 The script connect to Mozilla VPN and run local **http** proxies for each available region.
 To connect to the Mozilla VPN you need to have: email/login, password, TOTP/QR.png from your Mozilla Acount.
+You need to **launch Mozilla VPN from within Firefox Browser** at least **once** to let all of that to work.

 ## Interactive python script `mozvpn_no_externals.py` (RECOMMENDED)